awsdocs/amazon-cloudfront-developer-guide/doc_source/edge-functions-restrictions.md

 CloudFront Functions have a limit on the time they can take to run, measured as *compute utilization*\.
 Compute utilization is a number between 0 and 100 that indicates the amount of time that the function took to run as a percentage of the maximum allowed time\.
 For example, a compute utilization of 35 means that the function completed in 35% of the maximum allowed time\.

 When you [test a function](test-function.md), you can see the compute utilization value in the output of the test event\.
-For production functions, you can view the [compute utilization metric](monitoring-functions.md#monitoring-functions-metrics) on the [Monitoring page in the CloudFront console](https://console.aws.amazon.com/cloudfront/v3/home?#/monitoring), or in CloudWatch\.
+For production functions, you can view the [compute utilization metric](viewing-cloudfront-metrics.md#monitoring-console.cloudfront-functions) on the [Monitoring page in the CloudFront console](https://console.aws.amazon.com/cloudfront/v3/home?#/monitoring), or in CloudWatch\.

 ## Restrictions on Lambda@Edge<a name="lambda-at-edge-function-restrictions"></a>

 The following restrictions apply only to Lambda@Edge\.

+### HTTP status codes<a name="lambda-at-edge-restrictions-status-codes"></a>

+Lambda@Edge functions for viewer response events cannot modify the HTTP status code of the response, regardless of whether the response came from the origin or the CloudFront cache\.

 ### Lambda function version<a name="lambda-at-edge-restrictions-version"></a>